Are you an advisor? Go to Unbiased Pro

 What is a tax deduction?

-A tax deduction is a dollar amount that taxpayers can deduct from their taxable income in order to minimize the total amount of taxes they owe to the IRS.
+A tax deduction is a dollar amount that taxpayers can deduct from their taxable income to minimize the total amount of taxes they owe to the IRS.

 Eligibility for each of the tax breaks for seniors depends on several factors.